-Our Tender Loving Care (“TLC”) crew will help “gardeners in good standing” who have a medical/other issues that temporarily prevents them from tending their plots.
-You can request this service by filling out the contact form.
-TLC does not maintain plots for gardeners who go on vacation.
-TLC will not weed or water your garden while you are on vacation, please reach out to friends or your plot neighbors.
+Please reach out to friends or your plot neighbors to weed and water your garden while you are on vacation.
 Gardeners commonly take turns watering each other’s plots when they are out of town.
 Furthermore, you can fulfill 25% of your service requirement by helping a neighboring gardener in this way, for a total of two hours for a full plot and one hour for a half plot.

 May I Park on the Service Road?